-5 Detailed description of components
+5 Description of components

-In chapter 4, the architecture of the Co-Living system is described in a high level, in terms of the major components which have been identified and their interactions.
-This section presents more detailed information about these components.
+In Chapter 4, a high-level description of the Co-Living architecture is given; in terms of the major components which have been identified and their interactions.
+This section presents more information about these components.
 Namely, each subsection refers to a system software component illustrated in the Co-Living decomposition model of Figure 7.

-Along the different project WPs various deliverables are developed to address the design and development of the components presented next, giving more fine grained details and diagrams showing the component structure, behaviour, or information/control flow.
+Along the different project WPs various deliverables are developed to address the design and development of the components presented next, giving more fine-grained details and diagrams showing the component structure, behaviour, or information/control flow.
 For each subsection where such a document exists, a reference to it is provided.